sage-code/eve/manual/composite.md

 ## String

-In EVE There are two types of strings. @single quoted and double quoted strings.
-They are using different internal representation but same encoding: UTF8. @single quoted strings can store a single line. @double quoted strings can store multiple lines of text separated by new line "\n".
+In EVE There are two types of strings.
+Single quoted and double quoted strings.
+They are using different internal representation but same encoding: UTF8.
+Single quoted strings can store a single line.
+Double quoted strings can store multiple lines of text separated by new line "\n".

-* @single quoted string, has default capacity 1024 bytes;
+* Single quoted string, has default capacity 1024 bytes;
-* @double quote strings have unrestricted capacity;
+* Double quote strings have unrestricted capacity;

 ### String: declaration
-@string can be initialized with a constant literal using single quotes or double quotes.
+String can be initialized with a constant literal using single quotes or double quotes.

 ```
-  @string(100): short_string := ''; //  this string can hold 100 symbols, 100*4 = 400 bytes
+  String(100): short_string := ''; //  this string can hold 100 symbols, 100*4 = 400 bytes
-  @string: string_name       := ''; //  default capacity 1024 can hold 256 ASCII symbols
+  String: string_name       := ''; //  default capacity 1024 can hold 256 ASCII symbols
-  @text: text_name           := ""; //  variable capacity string can hold many lines of text
+  Text: text_name           := ""; //  variable capacity string can hold many lines of text
 ```

 ### String: mutability